 Join us and share our passion for home sourced food and seasonality, allowing you to enjoy the finest produce from our own estate or other local providers, prepared and cooked by our onsite catering team.

 We believe in tasty, nutritious food and we make nearly everything ourselves.
 This way we choose the best ingredients and do not compromise on quality.
-Plus we now use 100% compostable catering ware – made from special ‘vegetable plastic’!
+We now use 100% compostable catering ware – made from special ‘vegetable plastic’!

 The government, through the Education Funding Agency, is extending free meals from schools into Further Education colleges.